-Mandate Letter (2015): includes “leading an international effort to improve and expand the training of military and civilian personnel deployed on peace operations” (full letter)
+Mandate Letter (2015): includes “leading an international effort to improve and expand the training of military and civilian personnel deployed on peace operations” — see full letter

 “Training activities to meet systemic UN needs”

-“Canadian Training and Advisory Team” (to be established)
+“Canadian Training and Advisory Team”

 Conclusion: very little of the promised leadership in training has been shown.